 So, what do operators do?

 Like they’ve always done, operations across the country don their magician’s hats and use the best alchemy they can concoct to lure (and keep) would-be fulfillment stars through the warehouse doors.
 They offer higher pay rates, bonuses, and PTO, but it’s not enough anymore.
 So you see perks like onsite gyms and cafes, to using slick geo-targeting of job posting ads to try and boost applications for the growing number of open slots on the floor.
 But all of this is expensive and doesn’t always work.
 Jobs are unfilled, yet the pressure to deliver more continues to grow.
-So to close the labor gap, warehouse operators are turning to collaborative robotics and automation to meet the ever-increasing volume – not only at peak season, but the rest of the year.
+So to close the labor gap, warehouse operators are turning to collaborative robotics, warehouse robots and automation to meet the ever-increasing volume – not only at peak season, but the rest of the year.

 What can you do to get ready for peak season?

 Like many operators, many will do the same thing, expecting a different result.
 The’ll spend more money on recruiting and training workers that will leave days after starting, or in some cases, workers who will not show up at all.
 But others are changing the game.
 They’re adding collaborative robotics to their operation – right now – so they’ll be ready for this fall’s rush.